tjthejuggler/JuggleHub/README.md

   - **Root Cause**: Settings were only sent to engine when sliders changed, not when loaded from file
   - **Solution**: Added `_send_all_settings_to_engine()` method that sends all loaded settings to engine after loading
   - **Impact**: All calibration settings now properly persist between sessions - no need to re-adjust sliders
-  - **Affected Settings**: YOLO tracker, ByteTrack, throw/catch detection, Kalman prediction, color tracker weights, adaptive color, and ball profiles
+  - **Affected Settings**: YOLO tracker, throw/catch detection, Kalman prediction, color tracker weights, adaptive color, and ball profiles
   - See [`hub/components/ui_settings.py`](hub/components/ui_settings.py:1650-1677,1679-1800) for implementation

 **Previous Changes (2025-10-06):**